OptionsIRCIL/indigo-backend/docs/convention.md

 Local variables should be written in camelCase.
 Acronyms are to be written with only the first letter capitalized in all cases except where said acronym is at the beginning of a local variable.
-I.E. between `HTMLParser` and `HtmlParser`
+I.E. between `HTMLParser` and `HtmlParser`.

 For an export variable, the latter would be preferred, and between `parsedHTML` and `parsedHtml` for a local variable, the latter would also be preferred.[^1]